Hellmakima/instagram/devdocs/db_planning.md

 _later will merge this with `devdocs/build_principles.md` and `devdocs/notes.md`_

 Maybe I'll use SQL for this.
-It is on hold for now.
+It is on hold for now. caching is on hold for now. we'll go ahead with mongodb.
+Caching will be done when we have a good idea of what and how much to cache andhow to do it.

 ```json
 [